rohany/rohany.github.io/src/content/blog/research-ideas.md

 programming in a single system.
 Already, we can see theme 2 applying (being at NVIDIA Research), and a good sprinkle of theme 1 (luck!) --- how convenient that these two projects were finishing up at the same time!
-So, I went and developed [Legate Sparse](https://github.com/nv-legate/legate-sparse), and leveraged DISTAL to generate a large amount of library.
+So, I went and developed [Legate Sparse](https://github.com/nv-legate/legate-sparse), and leveraged DISTAL to generate a large amount of kernel implementations for the library.
 When building Legate Sparse, it quickly became clear to all of us that the interesting problems were not in building Legate Sparse itself (theme 3), but actually making sure that Legate Sparse would *compose* with cuPyNumeric while maintaining good performance.
 These were the problems that we ended up talking about most in the [paper](https://rohany.github.io/publications/sc2023-legate-sparse.pdf) we wrote.